OmenMon/omenmon.github.io/build.md

 ### 0.56 (2023-11-10)

-  * Fan speed values reported by the Embedded Controller will be discarded as not credible if they exceed [FanLevelMax](https://omenmon.github.io/config#fanlevelmax) by over 10%.
+  * Fan speed values reported by the Embedded Controller will be discarded if they exceed [FanLevelMax](https://omenmon.github.io/config#fanlevelmax) by over 10%.
   * Incorporate changes from pre-release versions 0.55.1 and 0.55.2 into the release

 ### 0.55.2 (2023-11-10)